ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 ### Initializing a yotta executable module

 If you have [yotta installed](../installation.md) on your computer, you can use ``yotta init`` to construct a new skeleton module in an empty directory by answering a simple series of questions.
-For example, here is how to initialize the [Blinky sample application](https://github.com/ARMmbed/example-mbedos-blinky) that we'll use later:
+For example, here is how to initialize the [Blinky sample application](https://github.com/ARMmbed/example-mbedos-blinky):

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** There is only one difference between initializing a library module and an executable module, and that is the selection between library and executable.
-We'll see soon where that selection is made.</span>
+You'll see soon where to make that selection.</span>

-* The first step is to create a directory called ``blinky``.
-In a terminal or CMD:
+* Create a directory called ``blinky``.
+In a terminal or CMD, run:

 	``user$ mkdir blinky``

-* Navigate to it, because you need to call yotta from the directory in which you expect it to work:
+* Navigate to the directory, because you need to call yotta from the directory in which you expect it to work:

 	``user$ cd blinky``

-* Now to initialize the module:
+* To initialize the module, run:

 	``user$ yotta init``

 * yotta begins to ask questions about the module.
-It offers a default answer for all questions; press Enter to accept the default, or enter a different answer and press Enter.
+It offers a default answer for all questions; press Enter to accept the default, or input a different answer and press Enter.
 Please note:

  * "Enter the initial version": The default version is 0.0.0.
 You can use [``yotta version``](#Versioning-an-existing-yotta-module) to edit the version before every release.